deividas-strole/lawander-ai-travel-assistant/README.md

 - Responsive and modern user interface built with React
 - Secure and scalable backend powered by Spring Boot
 - Persistent data storage using PostgreSQL
-- Full-stack integration showcasing real-world application flow
+- Full-stack integration showcasing real-world application flow.

 🛠️ Built With